How to Convert MapInfo Files to GPKG (GeoPackage) Format: Step-by-Step Guide

 Step 4: Review and Download:

-Take a moment to check your converted ESRI Shapefile data to ensure everything is accurate.
-Once you’re satisfied, proceed to download the file.
-This step is crucial to confirm that the conversion was successful and that all your data is intact.
+Carefully check your converted Mapinfo data to ensure accuracy.
+Once you’re satisfied with the results, proceed to download the file.
+This step is crucial to confirm that the conversion was successful and that all your data has been preserved.

 With MAPOG’s versatile toolkit, you can effortlessly upload vectors and upload Excel or CSV data, incorporate existing layers, perform polygon splitting, use the converter for various formats, calculate isochrones, and utilize the Export Tool.